RealmKnight/CNWC-BLET-GCA-PLD-App/announcements.md

 **Important User Experience Requirements:**

-- Announcements requiring acknowledgment must use a modal approach, blocking access to other content until acknowledged
+- Announcements requiring acknowledgment must use a modal approach (similar to existing notification acknowledgement system), blocking access to other content until acknowledged
-- Unread announcements should retain unread status across user sessions (logout/login)
+- Unread announcements should retain unread status across user sessions (logout/login) using the same database persistence as existing notifications
 - Important announcements should have special visual styling to highlight their significance
 - Expired announcements should remain visible but be clearly marked as expired